buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometryResource/Entities/IfcSphericalSurface.md

 The _IfcSphericalSurface_ is a bounded elementary surface.
 The inherited _Position_ attribute defines the _IfcAxisPlacement3D_ and provides:

-* _SELF\IfcElementarySurface.Position_: The location and orientation of the axis system for the primitive.&nbsp;
+* _SELF\IfcElementarySurface.Position_: The location and orientation of the axis system for the primitive.
 * _SELF\IfcElementarySurface.Position.Location_: The center of the spherical surface.
 * _SELF\IfcElementarySurface.Position.Position[3]:_ The z axis points at its positve direction towards the north pole, and by its negative directions towards the south pole.

 { .extDef}
-> NOTE&nbsp; Definition according to ISO/CD 10303-42:1992
+> NOTE  Definition according to ISO/CD 10303-42:1992
 > An _IfcSphericalSurface_ is a type of an elementary surface, which is at a constant distance (the **radius**) from a central point.
 A spherical surface is defined by the radius and the location and orientation of the surface.
 >
 > The data is to be interpreted as follows: